+Today we will show you How to setup Apache Virtual Hosts on CentOS 7.
 Apache is an open source web server developed for modern operating systems including UNIX and Windows.
 It is a secure, efficient and extensible server that provides HTTP services synchronized with the current HTTP standards.

 Many people use it to host their websites and apps.
 In fact, according to the latest statistics, Apache is the most used web server in the world, with Windows IIS following in second and in third the Russian machinery that is Nginx.
+To setup Apache Virtual Hosts on CentOS 7 just follow our step by step tutorial below.

 Apache’s functionality is great and one can find lots of good features for his website or application.
 In this tutorial, we will provide you with info about Apache Virtual Host through configuration examples on a CentOS 7 VPS.